Zainabmeher/Zainabmeher-/README.md

 -Design Power BI dashboards with DAX measures, KPI cards, and business recommendations

 -Translate data findings into actionable business recommendations

+-Active integration of AI tools into the analytics workflow which helps in accelerating insight generation to structuring recommendations and validating findings

 #CONTACT: